richardhaslam/frackit/appl/example2/README.md

 # Enforcing constraints on confined entities

-As mentioned above, enforcing the constraints between the raw entities, small length scales appearing after confining the entities to the domain are not detected.
+As mentioned before, enforcing the constraints between the raw entities, small length scales appearing after confining the entities to the domain are not detected.
 An illustration of such a situation is depicted in the following figure: